HoyongJeong/liquidScint/README.md

 The motivation is to investigate whether liquid scintillator can distinguish Cerenkov & scintillation photons.
 By changing the properties of the liquid scintillator, you can see which cocktail distinguishes the timing of Cerenkov and scintillation.

+This project is compatible with GEANT4 version 11 or higher.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>